ORJackson/Sentiment-Analysis_UK-Anti-Asian-Sentiment-Covid-19/README.md

 ## To run / recreate this project

-In order to run this project a access to Twitter API v2 is required with academic research access.
+In order to run this project access to Twitter API v2 is required with academic research access.

 See **virtualEnvGuide.md** to create a virtual env.
 All dependencies are displayed in requirements.txt.
 See how to display all dependencies.

 Create a .env file with:

 BEARER-TOKEN =
 API-KEY =
 API-SECRET-KEY =